AaronM1812/Simon-Says-STUMP/README.md

-# Pixel Puzzle 🎮🧩
+# Simon Says 🎵🟥🟩🟨🟦

-Pixel Puzzle is a memory and pattern-copying game written entirely in low-level **STUMP** assembly, running on a custom STUMP processor and peripheral board.
+Simon Says is a memory game written entirely in low-level **STUMP** assembly, running on a custom STUMP processor and peripheral board.

-You’re briefly shown a random target pattern on the 8×8 LED matrix.
-Your job is to recreate that pattern by moving a cursor around the grid and toggling pixels on or off.
-As levels increase, more pixels are added to the pattern and the game becomes harder.
+You’re shown an ever-growing sequence of coloured quadrants on the LED matrix, each paired with a distinct audio tone.
+Your task is to reproduce the sequence using the keypad.
+As levels increase, the sequence length grows, testing memory, timing, and precision.

-> This repo contains my **COMP22111 Exercise 3** submission, which achieved a **96%** mark.
+> This repo contains my **COMP22111 Exercise 3** submission and demonstrates low-level embedded programming, memory-mapped I/O, and state-machine-driven game logic.

 ---